aws/aws-iot-device-sdk-embedded-C/README.md

 ```

 You may also set an installation path of your choice by passing the
 following flags through CMake.
-Make sure to run the following command in the root directory of the C SDK:
+Make sure to run the following command in the root directory of the C-SDK:
 ```sh
 cmake -S. -Bbuild -DBUILD_DEMOS=0 -DBUILD_TESTS=0 \
 -DCSDK_HEADER_INSTALL_PATH="/header/path" -DCSDK_LIB_INSTALL_PATH="/lib/path"